ryanhammonds/gPPI/README.md

 	singularity exec afni.simg afni --version

 3)	If using slurm, use gPPI.sbatch.sh to call gPPI.sh
-	These should be in subject parent directory.
+	These should be in parent directory (above subject's sub-directories).

 4) 	For other schedulers, modify gPPI.sbach.sh